cloud-gov/cf-byo-broker/simple-service-broker/README.md

 A service broker is an application that implements a RESTful API, the [Open Service Broker API](https://www.openservicebrokerapi.org/).
 Brokers can be deployed anywhere as long as the Cloud Foundry instance (specifically the Cloud Controller) can reach it via HTTPS.
 Because our broker is a stateless app and Cloud Foundry is the best platform for stateless apps, we will deploy our broker as an app to Cloud Foundry.

-* Download the simple-service-broker.zip and unzip it (TODO: Add zip and link).
+* Download the [simple-service-broker.zip](http://18f.artifacts.rscale.io.s3-website-us-west-2.amazonaws.com/simple-service-broker.zip) and unzip it.
+Change to the unzipped `simple-service-broker` directory.
 Inside is a very simple service broker written in Go along with a Cloud Foundry manifest.

 * Change to the unzipped directory and use the supplied manifest to deploy the application.
 We can add the `--random-route` flag to push command to try to prevent route collisions.

   ```